Home for the Holidays (1995 film): Plot

 Claudia Larson is a single mother who has just been fired from her job.
 She flies from Chicago to spend Thanksgiving at the Baltimore home of her parents, Adele and Henry, while her only child decides to stay home and spend the holiday with her boyfriend.
-While on the plane, Claudia makes a phone call to Tommy, her younger brother and confidant, whom she believes won't be attending the Thanksgiving dinner, and unloads her problems on his answering machine.
+While on the plane, Claudia makes a phone call to Tommy, her younger brother and confidant, whom she believes will not be attending the Thanksgiving dinner, and unloads her problems on his answering machine.

 Claudia arrives in Baltimore at her parents' home.
 That night, Tommy arrives with his business partner Leo Fish, whom Claudia believes to be his new boyfriend.
 Claudia is glad to see her brother but fears that he and Jack, his longtime boyfriend, have broken up.
 The next day while in town, Claudia runs into a girl she used to go to school with and feels diminished by talk of her divorce.
 Leo comes to her aid.

 On Thanksgiving Day, eccentric Aunt Gladys (Adele's sister), who is showing signs of dementia, professes her love for Henry.
-Shortly after, Tommy accidentally drops the turkey all over his and Claudia's conservative sister Joanne resulting in an argument in which she reveals to everyone that Tommy had married Jack in a beach wedding several months ago.
+Shortly after, Tommy accidentally drops the turkey all over his and Claudia's conservative sister Joanne, resulting in an argument in which she reveals to everyone that Tommy had married Jack in a beach wedding several months ago.
 To get away from the chaos, Tommy and Claudia eat their dinner in the kitchen.

 After the meal, Tommy, Leo, Joanne's husband Walter and son Walter Jr. play football and, frustrated by the game, the brothers-in-law begin to fight.
-Walter wrestles Tommy onto the ground, and Tommy accidentally punches Leo who's trying to break them up.
+Walter wrestles Tommy onto the ground, and Tommy accidentally punches Leo, who is trying to break them up.
 Henry sprays them with the hose, and Walter leaves with his wife and children.

 The family returns inside, where Henry answers the ringing phone; it turns out to be Jack calling.
-Before handing the phone over to Tommy, Henry says that he's happy for both of them.
+Before handing the phone over to Tommy, Henry says that he is happy for both of them.
 Their conversation reveals they are still happily together.
 Claudia and Leo drive Aunt Gladys home, then deliver leftovers to Joanne's family.
 Claudia and Joanne get into a heated argument, until Joanne demands that Claudia leave her alone.
 In the car, Leo tells Claudia that Tommy showed him a picture of her, and he came to Thanksgiving to meet her.
 They kiss.

 Arriving back at Claudia's parents’ home, Leo and Claudia begin to make out in the living room, but Tommy reminds Leo that they have to get an early start in the morning.
 The next day, Claudia wakes up and sees Tommy and Leo driving away and heads to the airport herself shortly after.
 Before the plane takes off, Leo gets into the seat next to her, and they fly back to Chicago together.